SwedbankPay/developer.swedbankpay.com/_includes/field-description-logourl.md

     [Custom Logo](/{{ documentation_section }}/other-features#custom-logo).
     {%- else -%}
     The URL that will be used for showing the customer logo.
 Must be a picture with maximum 50px height and 400px width.
-Require https.
+Requires HTTPS.
      {%- endif -%}
 {%- endcapture -%}
 {{- logo_description | strip_newlines -}}